-A better phrase than race is a social construction–still concise but more accurate, and perhaps less susceptible to misinterpretation, is from John H. Relethford: Race is a “culturally constructed label that crudely and imprecisely describes real variation” (Race and global patterns of phenotypic variation 2009:20).
+John H. Relethford provides a better phrase than race is a social construction.
+It is still concise but more accurate, and perhaps less susceptible to misinterpretation.
+Race is a “culturally constructed label that crudely and imprecisely describes real variation” (Race and global patterns of phenotypic variation 2009:20).

 It is important to spell out what that means, and what people were after with the “race is a social construction” phrase.
-In this post I go out on a limb and claim that although racial ideologues often turn to popular genetic-sorting blogs such as Gene Expression and Dienekes for support, their posts demonstrate that these bloggers
+In this post I claim that although racial ideologues turn to popular genetic-sorting blogs such as Gene Expression and Dienekes for support, their posts demonstrate that these bloggers

 - acknowledge the genetic clustering data exhibits much more complexity and tells a much more complex story of human movement and mixing than is popularly understood; and